 In the West Hollywood Design District, fashion and the arts rule.
-This trendsetting area includes intimate galleries and the massive Pacific Design Center, a decorator’s dream, located on Melrose Avenue.
+This trendsetting area includes intimate galleries and the massive Pacific Design Center, a interior designer’s dream, located on Melrose Avenue.
 More interior design showrooms line Beverly Boulevard, while the highest of high-end boutiques can be found on the ever-stylish Robertson Boulevard.
-Keep your eyes out for spendy celebrities dipping in and out of shops and head to the fabled Sunset Strip to experience the allure of world-famous music venues, hotels, and nightclubs.
+Keep your eyes out for spendy celebrities dipping in and out of shops and head to the fabled Sunset Strip to experience the allure of world-famous music venues, hotels and nightclubs.
 Stop in at The Viper Room or The Roxy, where such legends as Neil Young and Bruce Springsteen have recorded live albums.

 Fashion and design are integral to the WeHo lifestyle, so it’s not surprising that some of the best food is served amidst stunning decor.
-Long-standing favourite Lucques from famed restauranteurs Suzanne Goin and Caroline Styne serves French-inspired food in a gorgeous carriage house.
+Long-standing favourite Lucques from famed restaurateurs Suzanne Goin and Caroline Styne serves French-inspired food in a gorgeous carriage house.
 Enjoy farm-fresh fare on Eveleigh’s ivy-covered patio.
 Lauded for its lobster rolls and oyster platters, Connie and Ted’s Restaurant is also a AIA Restaurant Design Awards finalist.

 At the base of the Hollywood Hills, the city of West Hollywood is the center of LGBTQ Los Angeles.
 In 1984, West Hollywood became the first majority-gay municipality in the country, and ever since, its rich tradition of pride and acceptance has been enjoyed by locals and visitors alike.
 Today, LGBTQ residents comprise more than 40 percent of the 5-square-kilometre community, and the crosswalks are painted as welcoming rainbows.